kenballus/url_differential_fuzzing/README_ANALYSIS.md

 Each test will be run on `commit_hash` with config `configfile`.

-`configfile` must correspond to the name of a config file in the bench_configs folder.
+`configfile` is optional and must correspond to the name of a config file in the benchmarking/bench_configs folder.

-If no config file is specified then the test will be run on the current config file.
+If no config file is specified then the test will be run on the current config file in the main directory.

 Each test will be forcefully ended after `timeout` seconds have elapsed or will run out of mutation candidates.